 - Foundation Directory Online Professional provides detailed information about nonprofit, corporate, and private funders across the United States.

 If you are having difficulties accessing these databases, or if you are trying to locate potential funders for a specific project, please contact COERO for assistance.

 You can find a complete list of internal funding opportunities on the Office of Research and Sponsored Programs website.
 Below are select opportunities that are excellent vehicles for conducting pilot studies to test your research design and collect preliminary data that will lead to applications for larger studies.

 - REP: Texas State's Research Enhancement Program (REP) is an internally funded grant competition that occurs annually.
-Applications are typically due in October.

 - MIRG: Texas State's Multidisciplinary Internal Research Grant (MIRG) is an internally funded grant competition that supports multidisciplinary research projects that are federal-ready or near federal-ready.
-Applications are typically due in May.